Overview: What We Do

 For more information on the special award winners, please see: Celebrating our volunteers and partners.

-Grant recipients honored came primarily from two rounds of grants announced last year by the Foundation.
+Grant recipients honored came primarily from two rounds of grants announced last year by the Foundation, but included some additional grants awarded through special support from endowed funds, as well as other projects.
 (View a PDF presentation of all grant recipients and award winners honored at the luncheon.)

 The Foundation’s work would not be possible without the generous support of many people, including these luncheon sponsors:

-- Named Grant Sponsors: Coulee Bank; Mayo Clinic Health System Franciscan Healthcare; Trust Point; LHI; Gundersen Health System; and Rachel Gundersen.
+- Named Grant Sponsors: Coulee Bank; Mayo Clinic Health System Franciscan Healthcare; Trust Point; LHI; Gundersen Health System; Dairyland Power Cooperative; Mathy Construction; and Rachel Gundersen.

-- Corporate Investors/Named Grant Sponsors: Wells Fargo, State Bank Financial; and Altra Federal Credit Union.
+- Corporate Investors/Named Grant Sponsors: Wells Fargo, State Bank Financial; Altra Federal Credit Union; Modern Crane Service; Independent Cycle & ATV; and Mooresmiles.

-- Grant Sponsors: Borton Construction; Dairyland Power Cooperative; Kaplan Professional Education; Xcel Energy; and News 8 WKBT.
+- Grant Sponsors and other Corporate Investors: First Supply/Gerhards; The Insurance Center.
+Borton Construction; Kaplan Professional Education; Xcel Energy; US Bank; Complete Control; and News 8 WKBT.

-- Table Sponsors: Association of La Crosse School Administrators; Board of Education, School District of La Crosse; Johns, Flaherty & Collins; La Crosse Education Association; Fowler & Hammer; UW-La Crosse/UW-L Foundation; and Viterbo University.
+- Table Sponsors: Association of La Crosse School Administrators; Board of Education, School District of La Crosse; Johns, Flaherty & Collins; La Crosse Education Association; Fowler & Hammer; UW-La Crosse/UW-L Foundation; Viterbo University; Western Technical College; La Crosse Tribune; Hale, Skemp, Hanson, Skemp & Sleik; and McCabe Roofing.

 2016 Grants Award Luncheon